nfdi4plants/Swate-templates/README.md

 8. Fill in Tags associated with the topic of this into the respective list.
 The same goes for ERs that this template should relate to
 9. Add your organisation name to the "Organisation" field.
 10. Close the file and give it an appropriate name (naming convention is work in progress).
-11. Commit the changes on your file, push to your fork and start a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

 Well done! :tada: You created a new template.